crnbrdrck/ked/README.md

 Hopefully it will be better and more fully featured, but I will still be having to translate both Go into Crystal and Monkey (the language developed in the book) into Ked.

+### Book Chapters
+Below is a list of the chapters in the [book](https://interpreterbook.com/) that I am following.

+This list can be used to see at a glance the dev status of the project

+- [ ] Chapter 1: Lexing
+- [ ] Chapter 2: Parsing
+- [ ] Chapter 3: Evaluation
+- [ ] Chapter 4: Extending The Interpreter
+- [ ] The Lost Chapter

 ### Implemented Features
 This is an ever growing list of the current features supported in the `ked` language.
 If this list grows too big I'll probably group things together to give it a semblance of structure